 Working Group participants are advised of EMTA’s Antitrust / Competition Guidelines, as may be amended from time to time.
 Click Here to view the Guidelines.

-Bonds and Loans.
-This Interest Group monitors and updates the work of EMTA’s first Working Groups, including the Bond Trading, Warrants and Loan Trading Working Groups.
+Fixed Income.
+This Working Group monitors and updates the work of EMTA’s first Working Groups, including the Bond Trading, Warrants and Loan Trading Working Groups.
 These original EMTA Working Groups developed a basic infrastructure for, and implemented Market Practices and standard documentation to facilitate, efficient trading of these traditional Emerging Markets assets.
 EMTA Members may Click Here to access the Bond/Loan Market Practices and Click Here to access the Standard Documentation recommended by these Working Groups.

 The Bond Trading Working Group was originally formed in 1999 to address a variety of issues affecting Emerging Markets bond trading and investment.
 This Group has recommended Market Practices for trades of Argentina, Ecuador and Ivory Coast bonds in default and, most recently, for Argentine Eurobonds and Uruguay PIK bonds and Argentina and Serbia when-issued trades.